 The POS for .NET input model supports event-driven input.
 Event-driven input allows input data to be received after DeviceEnabled is set to TRUE.
 Received data is queued as a DataEvent, which is delivered to the application when preconditions are correct.
 If the AutoDisable property is TRUE when data is received, then the control will automatically disable itself, setting DeviceEnabled to FALSE.
 This will inhibit the Service Object from queuing further input and, when possible, physically disable the device.

 When the application is ready to receive input from the device, it sets the DataEventEnabled property to TRUE.
-Then, when input is received (usually as a result of a hardware interrupt), the Control enqueues and delivers a DataEvent.
+Then, when input is received (usually because of a hardware interrupt), the Control enqueues and delivers a DataEvent.
 (If input has already been enqueued, the DataEvent will be delivered.)
 This event may include input status information through a numeric parameter.
 The Control places the input data plus other information as needed into device-specific properties just before the event is fired.

 Just before delivering this event, the Control disables further data events by setting the DataEventEnabled property to FALSE.
 This causes subsequent input data to be enqueued by the Control while the application processes the current input and associated properties.
 When the application has finished the current input and is ready for more data, it re-enables events by setting DataEventEnabled to TRUE.